9 October 2023

 The work carried out by forensic experts could therefore be critical to whether a suspect is locked behind bars or allowed to walk free.

-Last year, 54% of graduate hires from the Top Undergraduate Employers comprised of former placement students and interns.
-It’s so important – now more than ever – to get undergraduate work experience before you graduate.
+Across all of the Best Student Employers on RateMyPlacement.co.uk, 46% of their placement students and interns were offered graduate jobs.
+It’s so important – now more than ever – to get work experience before you graduate.

 Want to know what kind of work experience is out there?
 Look no further than our Guide to Science Internships!